hsuonsivu/hsupublic/3d-models/README.md

 Covers li-ion between battery connector bars.
 Small openings can be snapped off to provide holes for BMS cables.
 Supports two types of battery bars.
+No supports are needed to print.

 ![3 battery bar covers in openscad](batterybarcover.png)
 ![Photo of battery bar covers installed in a battery pack](batterybarcoverphoto.jpg)

 ### batteryterminalcover.scad

 Covers li-ion battery pack terminals.
 Small openings can be snapped off to provide holes for BMS cables.
 Use a small cable binder to lock.
+No supports are needed to print.

 ![battery terminal cover in openscad](batteryterminalcover.png)
 ![Photo of battery terminal cover installed in a battery pack](batteryterminalcover.jpg)